subugoe/rdd-technical-reference/rdd-technical-reference.md

 - **Java**: The Java style guide can be found [here](./styles/rdd-eclipse-java-google-style.xml).
 It's based on the [Google style guide for Java](https://github.com/google/styleguide) with some minor RDD specific setting.
 You can configure Eclipse to use it automatically at *Eclipse &gt; Preferences &gt; Java &gt; Code Style &gt; Formatter*.
 Just load the [RDD Eclipse Java Google Style](https://raw.githubusercontent.com/subugoe/rdd-technical-reference/master/styles/rdd-eclipse-java-google-style.xml) in the formatter preferences and use it in your RDD projects.

-- **JavaScript**: For JS we use the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript). @TODO uv: How to use in editor?
+- **JavaScript**: For JS we use the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript). @TODO uv: Tutorials verlinken!

-- **HTML/CSS**: For HTML/CSS we agreed upon the [Google HTML/CSS Style Guide](https://google.github.io/styleguide/htmlcssguide.html). @TODO mw: How to use in editor?
+- **HTML/CSS**: For HTML/CSS we agreed upon the [Google HTML/CSS Style Guide](https://google.github.io/styleguide/htmlcssguide.html).

 - **XQuery**: We use the [xqdoc style guide](http://xqdoc.org/xquery-style.pdf) with the following addenda:

-    - use double quotes instead of single quotes (for easy escaping) @TODO all: Discuss again with mg
+    - use double quotes instead of single quotes (for easy escaping)
     - use four spaces for a TAB (because eXide makes it so)

 - **XSLT**: Since there is no official style guide for XSLT, we decided to write